KyleMardell/quiz-crunch/README.md

 ### Further Features

-There are many featured I implemented that I had learned through [freeCodeCamp]{}.
+There are many featured I implemented that I had learned through [freeCodeCamp](https://www.freecodecamp.org/).
 I had followed their front end development course and many of their additional youTube tutorials, learning the use of multiple JavaScript methods in addition to the [Code Institute](https://learn.codeinstitute.net/) course materials.